VR-25/tarb/README.md

 ---
 Backup/restore apps and respective data, SSAIDs, runtime permissions, system settings, Magisk modules, and more.

-All required binaries/executables are included: busybox for general tools, openssl for encryption, tar for archiving, and zstd for compression.
+All required binaries/executables are included: busybox for general tools, curl for updates, openssl for encryption, tar for archiving, and zstd for compression.

 **Works in recovery mode as well.**